 - To realize a vigorous sustainable city, it is necessary to aim at a state where economic growth does not link with increased energy/resource consumption ("decoupling"). - EU includes decoupling in its policy targets under the 6th Environmental Action Plan (2002).
 International arguments are also held at the sessions of OECD, United Nations Environment Programme (UNEP), etc. - Trends in the final energy consumption in Tokyo and the gross product in Tokyo indicate that the decoupling has been in progress since FY 2009.
-TMG will farther promote smart energy and power conservation which are coexistent with economic growth.

-Trends in final energy consumption and the gross product
+Trends in final energy consumption and the gross product in Tokyo and in Japan